-Bodybuilders in competition form appear to be some of the strongest athletes on the planet with their muscular physiques and single figure body fat percentage.
-By incorporating flywheel training with the kBox or kPulley, their bodies can become even more chiselled and revered.
+Bodybuilders in competition form appear to be among the strongest athletes on the planet with their muscular physiques and single-digit body fat percentage.
+By incorporating flywheel training with the kBox or kPulley, their bodies can become even more chiseled and revered.

-While there are many bodybuilding federations, one of the pioneers is the International Federation of Bodybuilding & Fitness (IFBB.)
-Their ethos is to develop muscles and body parts to their “maximum size but in balance and harmony”.
+While there are many bodybuilding federations, one of the pioneers worth mentioning is the International Federation of Bodybuilding & Fitness (IFBB.)
+Their ethos is to develop muscles and body parts to their “maximum size” while preserving “balance and harmony”.

 Bodybuilding is all about aesthetics and symmetry, their bodies are their billboard with most of their income coming from sponsorships, whether it be supplement companies or appearance fees.
 By using the kMeter feedback system athletes are able to assess if they are training their left and right side equally, something not possible with traditional weight training.

 Athletes require the endurance to be able to hold maximum effort flexing contractions during a show which can be over a prolonged time.
 An IFBB show usually has three rounds, including one routine of “free posing” for approximately one minute and another round with at least seven mandatory poses, where athletes are ranked in comparison to each other.
 While on stage they are often quite dehydrated due to cutting techniques and have been on lowered calories.
 This combined with being under bright lights, they can feel slightly weak.
 The high inertia of the kBox has been shown to lead to increases in maximum strength.
 By using a spotter assisted method it is possible to further overload exercises to increase the resistance applied in concentric contractions.